 If you haven't seen the original version of The Karate Kid, this is a good time to do that.

 He went to a master to teach him karate.
-He expected being put to the mat, but instead he was put to work on the master's taxi fleet, paint his never ending fence, and wash his football field side deck.
+He expected being put to the mat, but instead he was put to work on the master's taxi fleet, paint his never ending fence, and clean his football field side deck.

 Each had to be done in a specific way.
 He did it, but then revolted.
 He wanted to learn karate, but instead he was used as a slave.

 Using a combination of those three movements, paint up and down, wax on, wax off, and the third, right-the-circle, left-the-circle, breath in, breath out... he could defend himself from most any attacks.
 And then add the "catch fly" and he is ready to begin his training.
-(Man who can catch a fly with chopsticks can accomplish anything).
+(A man who can catch a fly with chopsticks can accomplish anything).

 And the same goes in life.
 If you want to learn anything properly in life, the teacher needs to break it up for you to its unrecognizable elements, and as you practice it you won't go to the "I know" mode and do it wrong.